Glendalough ... the monastic “Valley of the Two Lakes” (Photograph: Patrick Comerford, 2009)

 Wild Goose Resource Group: http://www.iona.org.uk/wgrg_home.php

-David Adam, The Eye of the Eagle (Triangle).
-The Celtic hymn, Be Thou My Vision, is still popular after 12 centuries.
-David Adam takes the reader through this hymn, seeking to discover the spiritual riches that are hidden in all our lives.
+David Adam, The Eye of the Eagle (Triangle) … the reader is taken through the hymn, Be Thou My Vision, in a search for the spiritual riches that are hidden in all our lives.

-Ian Bradley, The Celtic Way (London: Darton, Longman and Todd, 1993).
-Ian Bradley is a Presbyterian minister from the Church of Scotland and lectured in the Department of Theology in the University of Aberdeen.
+Ian Bradley, The Celtic Way (London: Darton, Longman and Todd, 1993) ...
+Ian Bradley, a Presbyterian minister in the Church of Scotland, has lectured in the Department of Theology in the University of Aberdeen.
 This is a good, sound introduction to Celtic spirituality.

 Elizabeth Culling, What is Celtic Christianity?
 (Nottingham: Grove Books, Grove Series No 45).